 Investment Underground anticipates two scenarios for Q2 2011.
 Investors will head for the exits amid choppy markets, congressional debt grappling and QE2 curtailment, or investors will scoop up bargains paying dividends, often paying yields in excess of company bonds.
 Either way, these names should stand out from market peers:

-American Express (AXP): Amex's yield at 1.6% is decent but still a far cry from many income investors ideal rate.
+American Express (NYSE:AXP): Amex's yield at 1.6% is decent but still a far cry from many income investors ideal rate.
 But this credit card giant has been paying and increasing dividends since 1977.
 Recently there has been a stall at $.18 a quarter, as has been the case for the last 14 quarters.
-Some think that AXP needs to haul in more members to continue competing with the likes of Visa (V), Mastercard (MA) and Discover (DFS), but current debit card legislation might be pushing consumers towards credit cards.
+Some think that AXP needs to haul in more members to continue competing with the likes of Visa (NYSE:V), Mastercard (NYSE:MA) and Discover (NYSE:DFS), but current debit card legislation might be pushing consumers towards credit cards.
 With a 21% payout ratio there appears to be room for future increases.